-Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Diffuse pollution and freshwater fish populations Objective of research project The main objective of the research was to investigate the role of diffuse aquatic contaminants in regulating populations of freshwater fish with particular reference to salmonid stocks and fisheries.
+Project No. Ew7 Status: Completed Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Diffuse pollution and freshwater fish populations Objective of research project The main objective of the research was to investigate the role of diffuse aquatic contaminants in regulating populations of freshwater fish with particular reference to salmonid stocks and fisheries.
 Brief description of research project There is increasing evidence from studies carried out in Europe and North America that contaminants derived principally from intensive agriculture and in-river aquaculture may have significant effects on salmonids at specific periods during the life cycle (e.g. spawning and reproduction, embryo development, migration, parr-smolt transformation and/or entry into saltwater) at concentrations frequently found in the environment.
-Initial modelling from these laboratory-based studies has indicated that exposure at these critical stages may affect productivity at the population level.
+Initial modelling from these laboratory- based studies has indicated that exposure at these critical stages may affect productivity at the population level.
 The present research programme had two principal aims.
-Firstly, to validate the results from the laboratory based studies carried out under SF0228 - Impacts of agricultural contaminants on wild salmonids , and determine whether exposure to these contaminants within river systems in England and Wales are affecting populations in the wild.
+Firstly, to validate the results from the laboratory-based studies carried out under SF0228 - Impacts of agricultural contaminants on wild salmonids , and determine whether exposure to these contaminants within river systems in England and Wales are affecting populations in the wild.
 The research tested the conclusions made about the effects on populations of wild salmon by the retrospective analyses of the relationship between specific declining stocks and land management changes resulting in the occurrence of target contaminants in the aquatic environment.
 Secondly, recent monitoring of the aquatic environment has highlighted the presence of novel contaminants whose chemical structure and toxic mechanisms are known to target important biological processes in fish and which may significantly compromise and regulate populations.
 These contaminants include specific pharmaceuticals, antibiotics from intensive agriculture and aquaculture and brominated flame retardants from industry.
-The research therefore determined the potential impacts of these contaminants on fish at both the individual and population level in order to support both the advice on the regulation of contaminants within aquatic ecosystems and the conservation and management of fish populations.
+The research therefore determined the potential impacts of these contaminants within aquatic ecosystems and the conservation and management of fish populations.
 Dates during which research took place April 2005 - March 2010 Area in which research took place England and Wales Estimated number and weight of salmon retained N/A Resources Estimated cost of the research project £694,680 (over 5 years) of which £68,500 was added to research on salmon at sea.
 Number of participating scientists 3

-Name/e-mail address of coordinating scientist in charge of project Dr Andrew Moore a.moore@cefas.co.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A Details of any collaborating countries N/A Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A Details of any collaborating countries N/A
+Name/e-mail address of Dr Andrew Moore

+co-ordinating scientist in a.moore@cefas.co.uk

+charge of project

+Details of research N/A

+vessels, e.g. name,

+registration, call sign and

+description of vessel

+Type and amount of gear N/A

+and other equipment to

+be used

+Details of any collaborating N/A

+countries

+Details of research N/A

+vessels, e.g. name,

+registration, call sign and

+description of vessel

+Type and amount of gear N/A

+and other equipment to

+be used

+Details of any collaborating N/A

+countries

+Commenter of Fire dimension